carbon-design-system/carbon-preprocess-svelte/README.md

 The plugin uses `apply: "build"` and `enforce: "post"`, so it runs only on production builds and after other plugins.

 1. During `transform`, it collects imported `carbon-components-svelte` source paths, plus (unless `scanModules: false`) every literal `bx--` token found in other modules.
-2. During `generateBundle`, for each emitted CSS file it builds an allowlist of every `bx--` class tied to those components via an internal index, plus global selectors like `.bx--body`.
+2. During `generateBundle`, for each emitted CSS file it builds an allowlist of every `bx--` class tied to those components, plus global selectors like `.bx--body`.
+The component-to-class index is built from your installed `carbon-components-svelte` (see [Component index](#component-index)), so it always matches the version you have.
 3. A PostCSS plugin prunes Carbon (`bx--`) selectors outside that allowlist:
    - Individual selectors are pruned from comma-separated lists, not the whole rule, when only one branch matches
    - Every Carbon class in a compound selector (same-element and descendant) must match the allowlist, so importing NumberInput doesn't pull in `.bx--modal .bx--number` context rules, and Button doesn't pull in Tabs skeleton styles via a shared `.bx--skeleton` modifier